lucasgauk/jekyll-blog/_posts/2019-12-11-Change-Streams-and-Reactive-Spring.md

 Change streams are a super cool MongoDB feature that allow us to subscribe to changes happening on our collections and react to them in real time.
 Change streams rely on the replication feature of MongoDB.
-Clustered databases are already forced to share changes to collections to all members in the cluster already, and change streams allow us to tap into this conversation.
+Clustered databases are already forced to share changes to collections to all members in the cluster.
+Change streams allow us to tap into this conversation.

 In order for there to be this conversation in the first place, our MongoDB database needs to be set up as a replica set.
-This is best done locally by using docker compose, but for anyone else running their MongoDB as a service on Windows home (terrible I know) here's a quick and dirty guide on how to set it up as a replica set with a single member.
+This is best done locally by using docker compose, but for anyone else running their MongoDB as a service on Windows Home (terrible I know) here's a quick and dirty guide on how to set it up as a replica set with a single member.

 Find your mongod.cfg file.
 Add the following